phalcon/documentation/docs/acl.md

 // (Roles and Components setup...)

 // Check permissions
-$acl->isAllowed('manager', 'admin', 'dashboard'); // true - explicitly defined
+$acl->isAllowed('manager', 'admin', 'dashboard'); // true – explicitly defined
-$acl->isAllowed('manager', 'session', 'login');   // true - defined with wildcard
+$acl->isAllowed('manager', 'session', 'login');   // true – defined with wildcard
-$acl->isAllowed('accounting', 'reports', 'view'); // true - defined with wildcard
+$acl->isAllowed('accounting', 'reports', 'view'); // true – defined with wildcard
-$acl->isAllowed('guest', 'reports', 'view');      // false - explicitly defined
+$acl->isAllowed('guest', 'reports', 'view');      // false – explicitly defined
-$acl->isAllowed('guest', 'reports', 'add');       // false - default access level
+$acl->isAllowed('guest', 'reports', 'add');       // false – default access level
 ```

 In the above example, the `isAllowed()` method checks whether a role has permission to access a specific component and action.
 It returns `true` if access is allowed, and `false` otherwise.
 This method is valuable for implementing role-based access control in your application.

 ## Function-Based Access
-Depending on the needs of your application, you might require an additional layer of calculations to allow or deny access to users through the ACL.
-The `isAllowed()` method in Phalcon's ACL accepts a fourth parameter, which is a callable such as an anonymous function.
+Depending on the needs of your application, you might require an additional layer
+of calculations to allow or deny access to users through the ACL.
+The `isAllowed()`
+method in Phalcon's ACL accepts a fourth parameter, which is a `callable` such as

-To take advantage of this functionality, you need to define your function when calling the `allow()` method for the role and component you need.
-For example, assume you need to allow access to all `manager` roles to the `admin` component except if their name is 'Bob'.
-To achieve this, you register an anonymous function that checks this condition.
+an anonymous function.
+To take advantage of this functionality, you need to define
+your function when calling the `allow()` method for the role and component you need.
+For example, assume you need to allow access to all `manager` roles to the
+`admin` component except if their name is 'Bob.'
+To achieve this, you register
+an anonymous function that checks this condition.

 **Example:**